 It is the nature of all genuine young people to seek harmony between the world without and the world within.
-Young people want to remain in harmony with themselves in all things, and they believe that through this world order and harmony will be achieved.
+Young people want to remain in harmony with themselves in all things, and they believe that order and harmony will be achieved through this world.
 They wish to assert themselves and consciously be themselves.
 But they seek the shape of this self in the whole of the world.
 This identity expands beyond what is individual and becomes the primeval fount of all existence.
 Again and again the world is experienced as a collective identity, and nothing exists outside of it.
 The youthful person senses the religious force of this great identity.
-At the same time, he himself wishes to be the self that lives and shapes the world according to his own inner compulsion.
+At the same time, such people wish to be the self that lives and shapes the world according to their own inner compulsion.
 The longing that caused Novalis to say, “The individual soul must be brought into harmony with the world soul,” was as much religious as it was personal.
 Here lies the mystery of the enormous tension in today’s youth: that on the one hand they lay claim to the individual self, its autonomy and its religious intensity, while on the other hand they seek nothing more ardently than the soul of the world, the spirit of the cosmos, the all-embracing Spirit of the Deity.

 Once again young people wish to make humanity's highest and most godlike inner calling an outward reality, independent of all outward coercion, and in opposition to all that is base and ugly.
 Precepts that may or may not have been valid for earlier generations cannot guide young people to this calling; the only thing that can do it is a life of personal inner conscience, a new religious world feeling, the instinctive sureness of a firm decision.
 What young people are fighting to attain is the ideal of the free and truthful personality; it is love; it is to be truly human.

-For they all, each in their own way, seek for a religious freeing from the narrow individualism of past times; they strive for the inner harmony that should unite their personal emotional experience with the entire world, with its life and suffering.
+This is because they all, each in their own way, seek a religious freeing from the narrow individualism of past times; they strive for the inner harmony that should unite their personal emotional experience with the entire world, with its life and suffering.